facebook

 Gluttony

-Gluttony is the desire for excess food and drink, and its antithesis is Temperance.
-By no means should one think that eating and drinking is a sin, simply the desire for excess is where things go wrong.
-But, why should excessive consumption be a sin?
+Gluttony is the strong desire for excess food and drink, and its antithesis is Temperance.
+By no means should one think that eating and drinking is a sin as a spiritual practice.
+Simply, the desire for excess is where things go wrong.
+But why should excessive consumption be a sin?

 Excessive drinking of alcohol should be an obvious example.
 To be sure, some alcoholic consumption was expected in the ancient world and is enshrined in the act of Holy Communion.
-However excessive drinking lowers the inhibitions of the user and can cause one to act irrationally, dangerously, or even violently.
-Such behavior leaves one out of control and can even endanger one’s spiritual life.
+However, excessive drinking lowers the inhibitions of the user and can cause one to act irrationally, dangerously, or even violently.
+Such behavior leaves one out of control and can even risk spiritual death.

 Self-control

 Excessive eating might be difficult to parse at first, but consider the reality of our world.
-There are people in this world who go hungry all the time, and eating excessive amounts of food can leave one in a position where some might have too much and one’s neighbor may not have enough.
-Though nowadays we have an excess of food available in many places, some are not so lucky and live in conditions where food is scarce.
-Consuming excessive food can also be hazardous to one’s health, and can damage the body that God has given to us.
+There are people in this world who go hungry all the time.
+Eating excessive amounts of food can leave one in a position where some might have too much, and one’s neighbor may not have enough.
+Today, we have an excess of food available in many places.
+Some are not so lucky and live in conditions where food is scarce.
+Consuming excessive food can also be hazardous to one’s health.
+It can damage the body that God has given to us.

-Gluttony’s antithesis is the virtue of self-control, to honor not only the temple of one’s body (1 Corinthians 6:12, 19) but also one’s resources and gifts.
+Gluttony’s antithesis is the virtue of self-control.
+Self-control honors not only the temple of one’s body (1 Corinthians 6:12, 19) but also one’s resources and gifts.
 Wastefulness is a terrible thing to indulge in, particularly when there is so much want in the world.
 Self-control avoids the – effects of gluttony.

 Lust

-Of the seven sins on the list, perhaps lust is the one upon which most ink has been spilled, and the most sermons have been written–yet it is only the second lowest in severity!
-Nevertheless, it is worth examining the danger that lust, a desire for excessive sexual pleasure, can pose.
+Of the seven sins on the list, perhaps lust is the one upon which most ink has been spilled.
+While perhaps inspiring the most sermons, it is only the second lowest in severity!
+Nevertheless, it is worth examining the danger that lust, an intense desire for excessive sexual pleasure, can pose.

 Lust is considered a disordered desire.
 God created us for one another.
-Sharing in sexual pleasure is perhaps the most intimate and beautiful act one can share with their partner, and is necessary for procreation.
+Sharing sexual pleasure is perhaps the most intimate and beautiful act one can share with their partner.
+It is also necessary for procreation.
 However, problems arise when one seeks out sexual pleasure above all else.
 It can destroy relationships and can result in unwanted pregnancy as well as serious illness.
-Indulging in lust is akin to lighting one’s soul on fire uncontrollably; passion and sensual pleasure may last for a short time, but overall may leave one unfulfilled, hollow, and ashamed.
+Indulging in lust is akin to lighting one’s soul on fire uncontrollably.
+Passion and sensual pleasure may last for a short time, but overall may leave one unfulfilled, hollow, and ashamed.

 Chastity

 Lust’s antithesis is Chastity, abstinence from indulgence in sexual immorality.
-Chastity as a practice can range from abstaining from premarital or extramarital sex to complete abstinence in celibacy.
+Chastity, as a practice, can range from abstaining from premarital or extramarital sex to complete abstinence in celibacy.
 What is most important regarding chastity is maintaining a measure of mutual respect in relationships.
 To violate the clear boundaries of one’s relationships with each other is to do serious damage to one another.
-Our human relationships are a reflection of our relationship with God, and maintaining the covenants of trust is crucial to our earthly and heavenly relationships.
-Christians are expected to maintain a clear head Concerning their sexual practices and to refrain from excessive indulgence in sexual activity.
+Our human relationships are a reflection of our relationship with God.
+Maintaining the covenants of trust is crucial to our earthly and heavenly relationships.
+Christians are expected to maintain a clear head regarding chastity.
+Concerning sexual desires, this means refraining from excessive indulgence in sexual acts.

 Greed

 Greed for wealth and its acquisition is dangerous for one’s soul (Luke 12:13-21).
 To hoard resources when one does not need them is tantamount to depriving others of basic necessities.
-Consider the rich man’s eternal destiny, in Jesus’s parable (Luke 16:19-31), in torment for having hoarded his wealth rather than share it with the poor at his doorstep.
+Consider the rich man’s eternal destiny in Jesus’s parable (Luke 16:19-31).
+He suffered eternal damnation for having hoarded his wealth rather than share it with the needy at his doorstep.
+Furthermore, the excessive pursuit of material wealth is futile: In 1 Timothy 6:7, Paul says, “For we brought nothing into the world, and we can take nothing out of it.”

 Generosity

 Greed’s antithesis is the virtue of Generosity.
-More than simply giving loose pocket change, the spirit of generosity inspires us to go out of our way to give to others, and to be extravagant in our giving.
-This spirit of generosity extends to our neighbors, even to strangers, because God’s generosity knows no bounds, and neither should ours.
-In the words of John Wesley’s famous maxim: “Make all you can, save all you can, and give all you can.”
+Christians are called to do more than simply give loose pocket change.
+The spirit of generosity inspires us to enthusiastically give to others, and to be extravagant in our giving.
+This spirit of generosity extends to our neighbors, even to strangers, because God’s generosity knows no bounds.
+Neither should our giving.
+Consider John Wesley’s famous maxim: “Make all you can, save all you can, and give all you can.”
+Furthermore, Paul quotes Jesus’ words in Acts 20:35: “It is more blessed to give than to receive.”
+In another place, Paul calls on women to adorn themselves with good deeds, including generosity.

 Wrath

-Wrath, or excessive anger, is an outward and damaging vice and has the most apparent and visible effects of the seven deadly sins.
+Wrath, or excessive anger, is an outward and damaging vice.
+It has the most apparent and visible effects of the seven deadly sins.
 Everyone experiences anger in different ways.
 Anger itself is a value-neutral emotion–it simply is, and it is completely healthy to feel anger on occasion.
-Life will always throw curve balls, and sometimes the correct response is anger!
+Life will always throw curve balls, and sometimes, the correct response is anger!
 However, though anger expressed in healthy ways can be good, Wrath is another matter entirely (cf. Ephesians 4:26, 31, 6:4).

 Patience

 The antithesis of Wrath is Patience.
 Wrath is quick to act, quick to explode, and quick to find blame.
 Patience requires time.
 It lets the fires of rage settle so that one may address a problem calmly, with a cool head.
-Patience is firm, yet fair.
+Patience is firm yet fair.
 It allows a person to act with integrity and thoughtfulness.
 Wrath only enables violence and hate.
+One of the fruits of the Holy Spirit is patience (Galatians 5:23-24).

 Sloth

-Sloth is in many ways the polar opposite of Wrath.
+The sin of Sloth is, in many ways, the polar opposite of Wrath.
 If wrath is caring too much, then Sloth is complete apathy.
 Usually categorized as “laziness,” in truth, sloth is far more insidious.
-Apathy makes one care not at all about others, and soon, not even about the self.
+Apathy makes one care not at all about others and, soon, not even about the self.
 Apathy lets everything go to a dangerous degree, as it makes one believe that existence is itself pointless.
-The Desert Fathers and Mothers often called it the “noonday demon”, as it frequently caused a variety of effects within a person, from abject restlessness to despair, and despondency.
+The Desert Fathers and Mothers often called it the “noonday demon.”
+It frequently caused a variety of effects within a person, from abject restlessness to despair and despondency.

 In truth, Sloth is a manifestation of the loss of hope.
-It is indulgence in inactivity for the sake of a belief that all activity is pointless, and can achieve nothing.
-It bears the enormity of the weight of the world on its shoulders, and says that nothing good is truly possible, so why bother?
+It is indulgence in inactivity for the sake of a belief that all activity is pointless and can achieve nothing.
+It bears the enormity of the weight of the world on its shoulders.
+Sloth says that nothing good is truly possible, so why bother?
 Why bother doing good for one another when such great evil in the world seems to outweigh it?
 Why bother taking care of oneself when one is but one in eight billion people on this planet?
-The day stretches on into eternity for one afflicted by sloth, and so causes one to do nothing at all, paralyzed by fear.
+The day stretches on into eternity for one afflicted by sloth and so causes one to do nothing at all, paralyzed by fear.

 Diligence

-Sloth’s antithesis is the virtue of Diligence or Perseverance (cf. Romans 5:2-5, Hebrews 12;1).
-Perseverance can see past the “noonday demon” to the real good one might enact in the world, even for just one person.
-Perseverance stands in the face of hopelessness and dares to move anyway, to put effort into one’s work for the joy of knowing that every action has consequences, even the smallest of moves.
+Sloth’s antithesis is the virtue of Diligence or Perseverance (cf. Romans 5:2-5, Hebrews 12:1).
+Perseverance can see past the “noonday demon” to the real good one might enact in the world.
+Perseverance stands in the face of hopelessness and dares to move anyway.
+Putting effort into one’s work brings the joy of knowing that every action has consequences, even the smallest of moves.

 Envy

 Envy is dangerous because it can lead to wrath, greed, gluttony, or lust.
 Jealousy can cause one to do horrible things to enact vengeance against perceived slights.
 Much like the other vices, though, there will never be enough to satisfy envy or jealousy.
-Combating envy and jealousy takes a substantial amount of self-awareness and control, and even then, this vice can still linger in the heart.
+Combating envy and jealousy takes a substantial amount of self-awareness and control.
+Even then, this vice can still linger in the heart.

 Charity